 B I O G R A P H I E S

-Sarah Mnatzaganian studied the cello as a child and read English at St Hugh’s College, Oxford and Byzantine History of Art at the Courtauld Institute of Art, London.
-She has a genuine understanding of the aspirations and needs of cellists and works closely with Robin to provide customers with a considerate and comprehensive service.
+Sarah Mnatzaganian I studied the cello as a child and read English at St Hugh’s College, Oxford and Byzantine History of Art at the Courtauld Institute of Art, London.
+I then worked as a freelance PR consultant, cello teacher and writer before establishing Aitchison & Mnatzaganian Cello Specialists with Robin.